JoyTerence/Gatsby-Blog/content/graphql/index.md

 #### Easy to learn

 GraphQL is easy to learn and the docs are really helpful.
-One can also make use of GraphiQL which can be used to test out the apis.
+One can also make use of GraphiQL which can be used to test out the APIs.
 [This Interactive GraphQL playground provided by GitHub](https://developer.github.com/v4/explorer/) helped me save time on structuring my queries while developing a react native app.

 ### Disadvantages